 In Towards a Sociology of Gender Diversity: The Indian and UK Cases (Chapter 12), Monro presents a snap shot of theoretical developments leading up to the formation of a sociology of transgender and intersex, and provides an empirically-driven overview of an intersectional approach to a sociological theorising of gender diversity.
 Monro's contribution speaks to Roen's (2001) important critique of the ethnocentrism of much trans theorising.
 Thus she addresses the importance of cultural specificity in theorising gender diversity.
-Her chapter is set within the context of cross-cultural work concerning gender diversity.
 By taking two localities-the UK and India-as comparative sites, and ensuring that complexity in both sites is made evident, Monro works against cultural 'idealising', which privileges a non-Western 'primordial location' where gender diversity flourished before the 'Fall into Western Modernity.'
 (Towle and Morgan 2006: 666)